IamVigneshC/IamVigneshC.github.io/README.md

 ## Welcome to my profile 👋

-_Developers are best at development, designers specializes system and UX design, business executives are SMEs in their area, I am 'The Enabler' for these communities who work closely with them cross functionally to create objective and subjective 'Value' out of their job._
+_Developers are best at coding, designers specializes system and UX design, business executives are SMEs in their area, I am 'The Enabler' for these communities who work closely with them cross functionally to create objective and subjective 'Value' out of their job._

 ### Who Am I?